-Steamboat Paintings, Page 3
+Steamboat Paintings, various artists page 3

 J.M.
 WHITE - SPEED & ELEGANCE ON THE MISSISSIPPI by Oscar E. Berninghaus (who painted the St. Louis levee for Budweiser).